karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/04-get-started_with_georaster.md

 #### Classify rasters

-   Now, we classify the RGB images in categories.
+   Now, we classify the rasters in categories.

    ```sql
    /*